 – Auto attendant

 An auto attendant is the foundation of the modern contact center.
 Customers that call your business are always guided to the right department by using numbers on their phone’s dial pad.
 Now, smaller businesses get this functionality built into their company’s phone service.

-IVR, or interactive voice response, is a telephone menu that helps companies to route incoming calls.
+IVR, or Interactive Voice Response, is a telephone menu that helps companies route incoming calls.
 Caller input is based on speech recognition.
-Based on this input, the IVR routes them to the appropriate number or representative.
+The IVR then routes them to the appropriate number or representative.

 Sometimes two customers call at the same time.
 With automatic call forwarding, you ensure that VIP clients never have to wait.

 – Call queuing